SekiT/turing-machine-idris/README.md

 ## Execution

-`$ ./tm program.tm --tape=0001 --max-steps=1000`
+`$ ./tm program.tm 0001 300`

-First argument is the file path of the executed program.
+The first argument is the file path of the executed program.

-`--tape` is the initial tape (from 0th position to right).
-This is optional.
+The second argument is the initial tape (from 0th position to right).
+Undefined positions are filled with 0.

-`--max-steps` is the maximum number of steps executed.
+The third argument is the maximum number of steps executed.
 This is optional and the default is infinity (which may hang).

 ## Example

 ```
-$ ./tm example/irrational.tm --max-steps=127
+$ ./tm example/irrational.tm 0 127
 ...1010010001000010001011...
                         ↑
                         8